 There will be comp time given for any regular work that is performed after regular work hours.
 The Farm Manager will always give you a choice as to whether you want to work after hours or not in these situations.
 In the event of a farm emergency (animals out of the fence, reemay in a tree, etc.) it is expected that apprentices who are on or near the farm will help until the situation is corrected.
 There will not be comp time given for these cases.

 All apprentices are interviewed & hired by our Personnel Committee, which consists of the Farm Manager and the General Manager(s).

 Apprentices will go through an evaluation with one Manager two times during the course of the season.
 The first evaluation will happen sometime between June 1 – August 15.
 The final evaluation will happen sometime during September.
 The evaluation will consist of individual consultations with the manager to see how well we are all meeting the expectations of the apprenticeship contract.
 The evaluation will be multi-directional with apprentice and manager evaluating one other.
 In addition all apprentices and managers will take part in Straight Talk up to 4 times per season.
 This group process is intended to facilitate effective communication between all members of our regular farm team.

 All apprentices are accountable to the Farm Manager.
 The Farm Manager is accountable to the General Managers.
-The General Managers are accountable to the Board of Directors of the BFCT.
-The Board is accountable to the bylaws under which it operates.
+The General Managers are accountable to the BOD of the BFCT.
+The BOD is accountable to the bylaws under which it operates.

 If any grievances arise it is expected that the first course of action for all apprentices will be to speak directly to the Farm Manager.
 If there is still a problem that cannot be resolved, all apprentices are welcome to speak directly with the General Managers and if necessary, the President of the BFCT who will be eventually be finally responsible for resolving any personnel matter.